vbHelloWorld | A simple hello world program that illustrates a basic VB program as well as the command button and timer control. | Saul Greenberg |

 Transparent.zip | Transparency: A tool library to do transparency, including transparent controls. | Doug Gaede |

-vbRangeTool.zip | An ActiveX control that implements a range slider.
-Looks pretty good! | Author unknown |
+vbRangeTool.zip | | Author unknown |

 VB-ScreenCapture.BAS | Capturing bitmaps: A BAS library for capturing various portions of a screen. |